-The Public History Plan is designed for graduate students who are primarily interested in careers in archival administration or museum management.
+The Public History concentration is designed for graduate students who are primarily interested in careers in archival administration or museum management.
 It provides students with both theoretical and practical training in these areas.

 Required Academic Core Courses: 12 credit hours